illinois-cs415/illinois-cs415.github.io/index.md

 Students taking the course for 4 credits will complete the following additional work:
 1. Watch a set of pre-recorded lectures on Virtual Reality
 2. Complete 2 additional homework assignments on PrairieLearn
-3. Complete 1 additional programming assignment focussed on Virtual or Augmented Reality
+3. Complete 1 additional programming assignment focused on Virtual or Augmented Reality

-The additional programming asignment is typicaly a VR game, but you can propose your own project instead.
+The additional programming assignment is typically a VR game, but you can propose your own project instead.
 Any proposal will need to be reviewed by the course staff and you will be notfied if it acceptable.
-Full details of the procedure will be available on the Assignments page when the assignemnet is released.
+Full details of the procedure will be available on the Assignments page when the assignment is released.

 ## Grades ##
 We will post grades on [Canvas](https://canvas.illinois.edu/){:target="_blank" rel="noopener"}.